JoyZine

 "Lord, this business is always difficult, but sometimes it's worse than others..."
 Zoë muses.
 "I just hope I don't get a flat tire or otherwise have to get out of the car in this get-up."
 Dressed in the white silk skirt with little garters meant to hold up the skirt to reveal lots of leg and a black "boob tube" Nordstrom's had given her free of charge the night before—in consolation for having misplaced her black leather dress, Zoë couldn't help feeling a little self-conscious.
 "And if the passes still aren't there when we arrive, I will look odd in a T-shirt-and-shorts crowd, throwing a hissy fit... this is suited only for backstage.
 Well, let's hope my luck changes soon."

 At least it's a lovely drive for about an hour, from the mountains through the wooded hills—spoiled only occasionally by some rich person's estate—until close to SF itself and Zoë uses the time to set her mind to the ordeals ahead.
 Then, it's a nightmare of traffic and negotiating one-way streets until at last it's across the bridge and once again it's wide, free-flowing freeways.
 Past George Lucas' estate, and at last into the little town where Kirk Hammett's brother Rich (Likong) and family live.
-There's still no word when Zoë calls the record company publicist, but because time is short, she and Rich head off for the Sacramento County Fairgrounds, on a wing and prayer, so to speak.
+There's still no word when Zoë calls the record company publicist, but because time is short, she and Rich head off for Sacramento's Cal Expo, on a wing and prayer, so to speak.

 Halfway there, Zoë stops at a public phone booth alongside a rural roadway, and "Hurrah!"
 The passes have come through, the record company has contacted the tour manager, and (supposedly) all it settled.